typescript-nameof/nameof/README.md

 ```

 ### Configure Compiler to Use TypeScript `nameof`
-Lastly, you need to configure your compiler to pick up the plugin.
+Lastly, you need to configure your compiler to pick up the plugin and use it to transform your source code.

 #### `ts-patch` and `ttypescript`
 Add the following transformer plugin configuration to your project's `tsconfig` file: